-You can contact the school to speak to Rachael Smith SENDCo rsmith@st-ives-inf.cornwall.sch.uk or Joanne Dean Headteacher.
+You can contact the school 01736 796628 to speak to Joanne Dean SENDCo and Headteacher.
 SENDIASS is an independent organisation that can provided support on 01736 751921.
 The family information service online also has a wide range of information on supportive organisations and useful contacts.